mvungi113/lara-authSanctum/README.md

 ## 📧 Support

-If you encounter any issues or have questions, please open an issue in the repository or contact the development team.
+If you encounter any issues or have questions, please open an issue in the repository

 ---